TuringGpt/Dashboard_Clone/envs/hr_admin_multi_app/tools/interface_2/policy.md

 3. Locate the target employee record using get_worker to confirm the employee exists.

 4. To update employee data including assigning a new manager, location changes, employee status and personal info use update_worker_info.
+5. To update any document information and url use upload_worker_document.

 ### **SOP 3: Creationing Onboarding Checklist**